 We have learned how to create and send event and error log entries to custom Discord channels to give visibility to these events when not monitoring them actively in n8n.

 These events can then be seen on the Discord web, native and mobile apps.

-Feel free to reach out to me if you have any questions or suggestion about these workflows and I hope you find them to be useful.
+Feel free to reach out to me if you have any questions or suggestions about these workflows, and I hope you find them helpful.